pletfix/docs/en/models.md

 <a name="method-isDirty"></a>
 #### `isDirty()` {.method}

-The `isDirty` method determines if the model or given attribute(s) have been modified.
+The `isDirty` method determines if the model or given attribute(s) have been modified, but have not yet been saved.

     $flight = Flight::find(1);
     $flight->name = 'New Flight Name';